 …There will be no list of the lives saved because of the banning of military-style semi-automatic weapons.”

 Naturally, she had many people to thank.
-Unlike boring Oscar acceptance speeches that rush to get everyone in, Ardern included tightly-written lines to give meaning: “To Holly, who has the biggest heart but the sharpest mind.”
+She included tightly-written lines to make them meaningful: “To Holly, who has the biggest heart but the sharpest mind.”
 Adding, with a cracking voice: “Your dad would be so proud of you.”

 And obviously, a kicker closing: